kovasb/gamma/README.md

 Gamma is a simple, composable API for describing WebGL shaders.

 Gamma's purpose is to be a fundamental building block for graphics libraries.
 It makes it easy to define your own abstractions that compile down to GLSL shaders.
-It also makes it possible for graphics libraries to meet at a common standard and achieve interoperability.
+It also makes it possible for graphics libraries to meet at a common, simple yet powerful representation.

 Read the [rationale](https://github.com/kovasb/gamma/wiki/Gamma-Rationale).